HMACode/docker-utils/README.md

 # Docker-Utils
 + A cli containing basic commands, aiming to help simplify some docker related tasks.
-For now it only supports docker volume backup and restore.
+For now it only supports docker volume backup and restore based on recommondations on [docker documentation](https://docs.docker.com/storage/volumes/#back-up-a-volume)
 + Cli is built using [Bashly](https://bashly.dannyb.co/).